ydaniel98/thingAvr/README.md

 # thingAvr
-a small library for air micro controllers
+a small library for avr micro controllers